(A) Scope of rule. This rule governs the practice and procedure of administrative hearings conducted by the commission.

 (4) Where hearings are conducted by three or more commissioners and/or administrative law judges, all rulings and determinations shall be made by majority rule.

-(5) Written stipulations of fact may be introduced in evidence, if signed by the persons sought to be bound thereby, or their representative.
+(5) Written stipulations of fact may be introduced in evidence, if signed by the parties to be bound thereby, or their representative.
 Oral stipulations may be made on the record at the hearing.

 (9) Standards of conduct and supervision: